nathan815/Laughable-Lyrics/README.md

 2. The language for each translation stage will either be randomly chosen by Laughable Lyrics or selected by you
 3. Laughable Lyrics will sing the new translation-remixed lyrics
 4. Share a link to the result with friends, or even try singing it yourself!

+## Local Configuration
+View the READMEs in respective directories.